wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/i. [Node deployment] [windows] waves package /lesson.md

 These methods can be:
 - **<u>Public</u>**:
-    Methods available to everyone.
+    Methods that are available to everyone.
 Public methods do not:
     - Operate with any private data of the node owner;
     - Invoke any methods that would make an action with any node, like stopping a node or connecting to a peer.

     For example, [`/blocks/height`](https://nodes.wavesnodes.com/api-docs/index.html#/blocks/getHeight) is a method that checks the current height of the blockchain.
-    This information is not private and there is no action made with a node, therefore it doesn't require any additional authorization.
+    This information is not private, and there is no action made with a node.
+    Therefore itdoes not require any additional authorization.
 - **<u>Private</u>**:
-    Methods available only to node owners.
+    Methods that are available only to node owners.
     These methods can be invoked only by node owners via API key and API key hash authorization.
     For example, [`/debug/configInfo`](https://nodes.wavesnodes.com/api-docs/index.html#/debug/getConfig) is a method that checks the configuration of the currently running node.

-The chapter goal is to get this API key and API key hash to be able to operate with the private methods of your node.
+The chapter goal is to get this API key and API key hash to operate with your node’s private methods.
 Here is how you can do it:
 1. Open [`/utils/hash/secure`](https://nodes.wavesnodes.com/api-docs/index.html#/utils/hashSecure) in the Swagger REST API node interface.
 2. Click "Try it out":
     ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/C.%20Mining%20And%20Earning%20On%20It/i.%20%5BNode%20deployment%5D%20%5Bwindows%5D%20waves%20package%20/images/swagg1.png?raw=true)
 3. Enter any random string value and click "Execute":
     ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/C.%20Mining%20And%20Earning%20On%20It/i.%20%5BNode%20deployment%5D%20%5Bwindows%5D%20waves%20package%20/images/swagg2.png?raw=true)
-    Please, do not use the example in the screenshot, as it is given for demonstration purposes only.
+    Please do not use the example in the screenshot, as it is only for demonstration purposes.
 4. In the response section below, you will receive a hash:
     ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/C.%20Mining%20And%20Earning%20On%20It/i.%20%5BNode%20deployment%5D%20%5Bwindows%5D%20waves%20package%20/images/swagg3.png?raw=true)
-5. Save both the original phrase you entered (API key) and the hash (API key hash) of it as we will use them for interaction with private node methods in this lesson.
+5. Save both the original phrase you entered (API key) and its hash (API key hash) as we will use them for interaction with private node methods in this lesson.

 ### Configuration file setup ###